jayllfpt/RESFES2023-Inpainting/readme.md

 ```
 python test.py --dataset yesuredata/test --data_file yesuretxt/test.txt --load_model_dir checkpoints/40_net_DFBN.pth
 ```
-**We train it 40 epochs with single GPU**, you can train it yourself for better performance or in custom dataset.
+**We train it 40 epochs with single GPU - GTX 1650**, you can train it yourself for better performance or in custom dataset.

 ## How to train
 Use train.py as the following
 ```
 python train.py --dataset_path data_final --data_file yesuretxt/train1.txt --batch_size 4 --lr 2e-4 --epochs 40 --load_model_dir checkpoints/40_net_DFBN.pth
 ```
-You can load the pretrained model by the option --load_model_dir too.
+You can load the pretrained model by the option --load_model_dir and edit default params in 2 python files in 'options' folder, too.

 ## Refs